 I began reading about mercury toxicity symptoms, treatments and options.
 I found multiple articles claiming that selenium intake would prevent and remove mercury toxicity.
 The information was presented as fact, 100% true and as a blanket statement.
 It was nuts because my lab results were sitting right in front of me and clearly proved the contrary.

 Below is the scanned image of the Doctor’s Data blood lab results from September 2006.
 You will see that most all my mineral levels are quite below the normal range while selenium on the other hand was extremely high.
 You will also notice on the same lab result, using the same blood, are my blood mercury levels which show my blood had three times maximum amounts of mercury.
+It is incorrect for experts to make blanket statements stating Selenium is the cure or preventative for mercury and/or heavy metal toxicity.
+In my case the selenium may have been a contributing problem.

 Side note: This test was done in 2006.
 Labs change their reference ranges at times and different laboratories use different reference ranges.
 One lab will tell you something is “normal” while another will tell you it is too low or too high.
 This is a complicating aspect of lab results that few people are aware of and I feel it is worth mentioning.
 The same is true of lab techs who read images.
 Studies have been done and confirmed that a same technician reading the same image on a different day will give a different reading of the image.
 Get second and third opinions from professionals at different locations and who have extremely different affiliations.
 Their affiliations will alter their understanding and the information that they offer you.